Curriculum

 • 3 Economics Elective Courses

-For students who pursue a specific emphasis area, they must take courses (see below) that are additional to the required economics courses for the BA & BS degrees:
+For students who pursue a specific emphasis area, they must take courses (see below) that are additional to the required economics courses for the degree:

 Positions students to succeed in all industry positions focused on data analysis, including decision data scientist, forecast analyst, and quantitative modeler.